jinkeatlim/DataMunging/README.md

 **Background of Course Project**

-The scope of the Course Project is to create an R script "run_analysis.R" which takes the raw data files as inputs and outputs a "tidy_dataset.txt" file.
+The scope of the Course Project is to create an R script "run_analysis.R" which takes the raw data files as inputs and outputs a "tidy_dataset.txt" file (with a header).
 Before running the script, the following files must already be unzipped in the working directory:

 1. X_train.txt
 2. Y_train.txt